MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-screen-sharing.md

 # View a remote expert's screen in the Dynamics 365 Guides HoloLens app

-When a remote export using Microsoft Teams (desktop or mobile) shares their screen with you on a call in Dynamics 365 Guides on HoloLens, the screen automatically appears as a new window in your environment.
+When a remote collaborator using Microsoft Teams (desktop or mobile) shares their screen with you on a call in Dynamics 365 Guides on HoloLens, the screen automatically appears as a new window in your environment.

 ![Screenshot of a shared screen example in Dynamics 365 Guides on HoloLens.](media/calling-screen-sharing-1.JPG "Screenshot of a shared screen example in Dynamics 365 Guides on HoloLens")